frostlinuxdev/frostlinuxdev.github.io/content/posts/pgr.md

 (not Steam Deck check PGR discord or Steam Deck/Univseral Guide that will covered soon if not already)

-This package is installed form Arch User Rep
+This package is installed form Arch User Repo

 https://aur.archlinux.org/packages/bbe